 Thus, my biography essentially consists of achievements as a chess player.
 I was nine when I first won an international chess tournament, and at the age 12 and 14, I won the boys’ World Chess Championship in my age groups.
 I was only 12 when – for the first time in the history of Hungarian chess – the national women’s team, including my two sisters Susan and Sofia, won the Olympic gold medal.
 Two years later, in 1990, we repeated this performance with the same teenage team.

 Ever since that second Olympic gold medal, I have competed only against men.
 At the age of 15 I broke the record of Bobby Fischer, by becoming the youngest international chess Grandmaster ever.
-On six occasions, I represented the Hungarian "men’s" national team at chess Olympiads.
+On eight occasions, I represented the Hungarian "men’s" national team at chess Olympiads.
 In 2002 we won the silver medal in Slovenia.
-I have defeated world chess champions Spassky, Karpov, Kasparov, Topalov and Anand in international tournaments, matches and rapid competitions.
+I have defeated world chess champions Spassky, Karpov, Kasparov, Topalov, Anand and Carlsen in international tournaments, matches and rapid competitions.
 In 2011, I became No. 1 on the women’s world ranking list for the 50th time.
 I have managed to keep this position as the best woman chess player since 1989.
 My highest rank on the World Men's Rating List was 8th in 2005.
 I was awarded the Chess Oscar seven times, and was elected Woman Chess Player of the Century.
 I won the individual bronze medal at the European Championship in 2011.

 In the past few years, I have been able to add some “standard” items to my CV: In 2000, I married Gusztav Font, a wonderful man and veterinarian by profession.
 We now have two children, Oliver and Hanna.
 Thus, not only is my CV now more comprehensive, but my whole life has become richer.